pohara60/cross_number/cross_number_v2/PRD.md

 *   The core solver engine and puzzle definition components have been implemented.
 *   The CLI is functional for running puzzles with known mappings.
+*   The solver now supports expression inversion, allowing it to solve a wider range of puzzles.
 *   The project is currently in the finalization phase, which includes code cleanup, documentation, and comprehensive testing.

 ## 4. Functional Requirements